 You can configure the folders panel to show the amount of free space on each drive.

 When you imported your photos into Lightroom, they will either have already been in a folder on your computer or they will have been copied into a folder.

 In either case, that folder and the drive on which it resides, will be visible under the Folders panel on the left hand side of the Library module.
 If you can’t see these panels in the Library view, tap the TAB key → |.

 Twirling open the disclosure triangle on the Folders panel will show you all the drives and folders that Lightroom knows about.

-In the screenshot above, drives appear as bars with a (usually) green light on their left and a black arrow on their right that can be twirled open or closed to show the folders on that drive.
+In the screenshot above, drives appear as bars.
+They have a (usually) green light on their left and a black arrow on their right.
+You can twirl it open or closed to show the folders on that drive.

 Just in front of the arrow, you may see some optional information regarding the drive in question.
-If your right-click the bar, you can select what information is shown.
-In this example, ‘Disk Space’ has been selected to provide a continuous readout of total disk space and the amount still available for use.
+If you right-click the bar, you can select what information appears.
+In this example, I selected ‘Disk Space’.
+It provides a continuous readout of total disk space and the amount still available for use.

-A more graphic but less precise indication of disk availability is afforded by the space status light which changes colour according to the amount of free space available on the drive.
+The space status light shows a more graphic but less precise indication of disk availability.
+This changes colour according to the amount of free space available on the drive.
 The colour meanings according to Adobe are as follows: